Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Related Work

 All the previous solutions assume a single server.
 This implies that clients must collaborate to support mask removal and/or to tolerate dropouts, which means that there is no client-to-client independence.

 Prio \cite{prio17} (and its evolution Prio+ \cite{prio+22}), like our approach, addresses this problem by replicating the server.
 Unlike our protocol, all servers are assumed to be honest.
 In a similar vein, Elsa \cite{elsa23} considers two servers, allowing one server and some clients to be Byzantine.
-In case of Byzantine server, the inputs of honest clients remain private, although the server’s computation may be incorrect.
+In the case of a Byzantine server, the inputs of honest clients are guaranteed to remain private.

 \paragraph{Verifiable Secure Aggregation} FlexScaAgg \cite{flexible24} proposes a solution that includes verifiable aggregation, enabling clients to check the integrity of the computation.
 For secure aggregation, the protocol uses two non-colluding entities—the server and the initiator—each generating a random seed for every client.
 Clients expand these seeds into two independent masks.
 Neither the server nor the initiator can recover individual updates on their own; only by collaborating can they compute the true sum.
-This mechanism tolerates up to $n-2$ client dropouts.
+Unlike our solution, that tolerates only honest-but-curious clients, this mechanism can tolerate integrity-Byzantine clients, up to $n-2$.
 Its main limitation, however, is availability: if either server or initiator fails, the protocol halts.
 Besides \cite{flexible24}, few schemes address verifiable aggregation, allowing users to check the correctness of aggregation results, such as VerifyNet \cite{verifynet19} and VeriFL \cite{verifl20}.
 In those works, clients perform verification themselves; in contrast, our design delegates verification to the aggregators, leaving clients with the lightweight task of checking a quorum of aggregator signatures.

-\paragraph{Robust Aggregation with Availability and No Privacy} A line of works considers an adversary that is model-Byzantine for both clients and aggregators, where aggregators may also deviate by committing availability faults, but without providing any privacy guarantees.
-To protect against model-Byzantine clients, the key idea is to use robust aggregation functions (e.g., median aggregation) that filter out outlier client contributions.
-To deal with Byzantine aggregators, several techniques have been proposed.
-One notable direction is Blockchain-Based FL (BC-FL)~\cite{blockfl19,flchain19,fantastyc24}, which incurs the high cost of Byzantine fault-tolerant distributed consensus (see~\Cref{sec:background}).
-Other approaches avoid consensus altogether~\cite{genuinelyFL20}.
-We note that designing efficient aggregation functions that are both secure and robust remains an open problem in the literature.
-For instance, it has been shown \cite{dpsgd21} that combining secure aggregation based on DP with robust aggregation is impractical.